pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 episode focuses on the two Targaryen factions: the Blacks, led by Rhaenyra and Daemon Targaryen, and the Greens, headed by Alicent and Otto Hightower, who support King Aegon II.

-The narrative resumes mere days after the season 1 finale. the former king, Viserys Targaryen has passed away, and Otto Hightower, the Hand of the King, has successfully schemed with the small council to place his grandson, Aegon II, on the Iron Throne.
+The narrative resumes just days after the season 1 finale. the former king, Viserys Targaryen has passed away, and Otto Hightower, the Hand of the King, has successfully schemed with the small council to place his grandson, Aegon II, on the Iron Throne.
 This action directly opposes Viserys' wish for his daughter, Rhaenyra Targaryen, to succeed him.